todun/workshop-temp/Lab-Guide.md

 12\.
 Click **Create a Lambda function** and select **Skip** on the blueprint screen as we will be creating a brand new function.

 13\.
 Create a name for the function, such as "TwilioProcessing".
 Leave the "Runtime" as **Node.js**.
 From the GitHub repo, open the **TwilioProcessing.js** file.
 Copy the entire contents from this file into the Lambda code entry section.
 Once you have copied the code into Lambda, scroll down to the section in the code where the "host" variable is declared.
 It should show a value of "INSERT YOUR API GATEWAY URL HERE EXCLUDING THE HTTPS://".
-Please replace this string with the URL of your **/twilio POST method**.
-This is the same URL you provided in the Twilio setup process above.
-Please be sure to remove the "https://" portion of the URL and the end of the URL "/ZombieWorkshopStage/zombie/twilio".
+Please replace this string with the URL of your **/message** POST method.
+Please be sure to remove the "https://" portion of the URL and the end of the URL "/ZombieWorkshopStage/zombie/message".
 Your final URL inputted into the code should look something like "xxxxxxxx.execute-api.us-west-2.amazonaws.com".

 14\.
 After you have copied the code into the Lambda inline code console and modifed the POST URL, scroll down to the **Lambda function handler and role** section.
 For the role, select **Basic execution role** from the dropdown and click "Allow" on the popup window to confirm the creation of the role.
 For this Lambda function we do not need any IAM permissions to other AWS services.